wjwat/lhtlhtp.com/content/react/statevsprops.md

 ```

 LHTP mentions that Functional Components can not change state in any way.
+Nor
-Nor should they have to.
+should they have to.
 They're there to return JSX, not witchcraft.
+They can,
-They can, however, use a read-only version of state called props to allow us to read state from a parent Class Component.
+however, use a read-only version of state called props to allow us to read state
+from a parent Class Component.

-Let's change a few things so that our Functional Component brings in props as an argument, and then calls a key of props called "mysteryString", which will eventually be set to 'Hello World!'.
+Let's change a few things so that our Functional Component brings in props as an
+object argument, and then calls a key of props called "mysteryString", which
+will eventually be set to 'Hello World!'.

 ```js
 import React from "react";